Photonsters/Slicer/README.md

 # PhotonSlicer

 The PhotonSlicer Converts STL (binary) files to Images or PhotonFile.
-It is programmed in Python 3 and uses OpenCV and numpy.
+It is programmed in Python 3 and uses Cython (fast compression / mesh calculations), OpenCV (image drawing routines) and numpy (handling large image data).

 ---